 (B) Groups may schedule meetings in the Meeting Rooms when they are not being used for Library or Friends of the Library events.
-The contact person who books the Meeting Room for the group must be an OCLS Resident, Property Owner or Fee Card Holder in good standing (with balance of $1.00 or less in fines, no manual blocks, and card has not expired), and must be present when the meeting is held, take full responsibility for scheduling the meeting, following the Meeting Room Policy and taking care of the Meeting Room.
+The contact person who books the Meeting Room for the group must be an OCLS Resident, Property Owner or Fee Card Holder in good standing (with balance of less than $10 in fees, no manual blocks, and card has not expired), and must be present when the meeting is held, take full responsibility for scheduling the meeting, following the Meeting Room Policy and taking care of the Meeting Room.
 Room assignments are made at the discretion of the Library, based on need and availability.
 If a non-resident books a meeting room, it shall be at a premium rate.

 (C) The Meeting Rooms are not intended to serve as a permanent public meeting location for any group.
 Meetings may be booked up to two months in advance.
 The Library’s address cannot be used as an address for any group using its Meeting Rooms.
 The Library’s telephone number cannot be used as the contact number or for registration for the group and its meeting.